|

 the neutral-inclusive Norm was

-talking about the role of the state with a friend living in an area below
+talking about the role of the state with someone living in an area below

 sea level.
 They agreed that, given its existence, the state should do